As of April 28, 2020

 o Warranties of title or warranties of merchantability, fitness for a particular purpose, or non-infringement;

-o Warranties that any errors in the service will be corrected;
+o Warranties that any errors in the Service will be corrected;

-o Warranties on the timeliness of download;
+o Warranties on the timeliness of any download;

-XII.
+XV.
 Limitation of Liability

-Shmoop, Shmoop.com, Shmooptube.com, Shmoop Profiles, Shmoop Essay Lab, Shmoop Opinions, and all other Shmoop names, labels, trademarks, and logos are trademarks of Shmoop University, Inc. (collectively "Shmoop’s Marks”).
-Without Shmoop’s written prior permission, User agrees not to display, or use in any manner, Shmoop’s Marks.
+Shmoop, Shmoop.com, Shmooptube.com, Shmoop Profiles, Shmoop Essay Lab, Shmoop Opinions, and all other Shmoop names, labels, trademarks, and logos are trademarks of Shmoop University, Inc. (collectively, “Shmoop’s Marks”).
+Without Shmoop’s prior written permission, User agrees not to display, or use in any manner, Shmoop’s Marks.

 The trademarks not owned on behalf of Shmoop and that are displayed within Shmoop Services are the registered or unregistered marks of their respective owners.
 No rights are granted by Shmoop to use such marks, whether by implication, estoppel, or otherwise.

-XVII.
+XVIII.
 Notice for California Users

-Under California Civil Code Section 1789.3, California Service users are entitled to the following specific consumer rights notice: The Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs may be contacted in writing at 1625 N. Market Blvd., Suite N 112, Sacramento, California 95834, or by telephone at (800) 952-5210.
+Under California Civil Code Section 1789.3, California Service Users are entitled to the following specific consumer rights notice: The Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs may be contacted in writing at 1625 N. Market Blvd., Suite N 112, Sacramento, California 95834, or by telephone at (800) 952-5210.

-XVIII.
+XIX.
 Dispute Resolution